wavemaker/docs/learn/app-development/deployment/deployment-to-digital-ocean.md

 ![](/learn/assets/deploy_do_setup.png)

-Post providing your access token, you can see options to configure a new cluster or use an existing cluster.
+After providing your access token, you can see options to configure a new cluster or use an existing cluster.

 ### Process 1: Creation of a cluster